-Think about what kids are missing out on today.
+What are kids missing out on today?

 Snowshoeing may just be the answer.
 At a relatively inexpensive cost with little skill required, introducing our children to this sport could perhaps put them on the path of loving the outdoors.

 Let’s make being active and outdoors fun again for kids.
 Rent a pair of snowshoes for yourself and the kids and go out and explore nature.
-Build a fire and roast marshmallows, step off the trail and let the kids lead you through the snow.
+Build a fire and roast marshmallows.
+Step off the trail and let the kids lead you through the snow.
 Most importantly, teach them that the world begs to be explored.

 Watch the amazement on their faces as they climb up a hill and realize how much easier it is on snowshoes.
-Watch as they chase each other and fall over and get right back up.
-Watch as they examine the different patterns that their footprints now make.
+Watch as they chase each other and fall over and get right back up, and watch as they examine the different patterns that their footprints now make.

 Year after year, choose to embrace winter and choose to let your kids enjoy it.
 Don’t keep them cooped up inside in front of the screen.
 Let them be free.
 Get your kids on snowshoes at an early age and teach them to appreciate the outdoors.
-Build their self-esteem and let them connect with nature, guide them towards a path that as they grow up will lead them to bigger and better things.
+Build their self-esteem and let them connect with nature.
+Guide them towards a path that as they grow up will lead them to bigger and better things.
 Connect them with others that love the outdoors and that are doing meaningful things in our world.